a-mujumdar/Machine-learning-with-Python/README.md

 Feature selection was performed using Pearson correlation coefficient and Recursive Feature Elimination Support Vector Machine (RFE-SVM), where only significant (top ranked or highly correlated features) were selected and given as input to the Machine Learning models for **Regression**.

+## Machine Learning Predictions

+The accuracy of the predictions obtained from different supervised ML algorithms were evaluated with performance metrics Mean Absolute Error, maximum error, R^2 etc..
+The predictions obtained were very precise, which demonstrates the use of ML to predict and monitor the quality of hydaulic valves, contributing to more sustainable manufacturing.